sirech/talk-humane-on-call-alerting/presentation.md

 ## When the signal is drowned by the noise

----
+???

-todo -> pic either dashboard with too much info or cacophony of alerts
+- not easy to show in a picture, but imagine a slack channel with an endless list of alerts triggering left and right

 ---

-## Alert fatigue leads to ignoring alerts
+## Alert fatigue leads to ignored alerts

 <span class="bottom-right">https://www.atlassian.com/incident-management/on-call/alert-fatigue</span>